nebulasio/nebPay.js/doc/NebPay_Introduction.md

 ### Example of Dapp using NebPay
 Here is a Dapp example Using NebPay: [SuperDictionary](https://yupnano.github.io/SuperDictionary/).
 It’s source code is on [GitHub](https://github.com/15010159959/super-dictionary).

-These videos blow explains the payment process of a Dapp using Nebpay both on PC and mobile phone.
+These videos blow explains the payment process of a Dapp using NebPay both on PC and mobile phone.

 Youtube:
 - [Nebulas Dapp Using NebPay SDK on PC](https://youtu.be/FSFZqoUIT8A)